Can You Use Gemini AI Images Commercially? What the ToS Actually Say

 Even where disclosure is not yet legally required, platforms are moving in that direction.
 Meta, TikTok, and YouTube all have policies requiring AI content labels.
 If you post AI-generated images on these platforms without disclosure, your content may be flagged or removed.

-SynthID helps with automated enforcement here.
+SynthID helps with automated enforcement.
 Even if you remove the visible watermark, platforms that use SynthID detection can still identify the image as AI-generated and apply their own labels.
+Google launched the SynthID Detector in the Gemini app in 2026, allowing anyone to upload an image and check whether it was generated by Google AI.

 What Most People Actually Do